 Deep into the link, there is an interesting example of how Three Amigos play roles: Request, Suggest, To protest.

 Why number 3-4-5 people only?
-Because such quantity delegated members will work more quickly than 13 people.
+Because such quantity delegated team members will work more quickly than 13 people.

 Also quite difficult to determine “3 Amigos” whether it is a framework, approach, method, strategy or principle.
 There are a lot of mentions on the internet.
 “Three amigos” also known as Story Kick-Off huddles or the Triad.